Dr Jose Tejero López

 Availability

-• My office hours for students are on Wednesdays from 2.00 PM to 3.30 PM.
-Outside this time, please email to arrange a meeting.
+• My drop-in office hours for students are on Tuesdays from 2.00 PM to 3.30 PM.
+Outside of this time, please email me to arrange a meeting.

 Background